 Australian author, Andrea Barton, works on literary agency NAC’s editorial team for nonfiction.
 She is on the lookout for memoir or fiction by people who have their own winding narrative.

-Australian author, Andrea Barton (previously writing as Jo Demmer), has experienced both the exhilaration and the jarring dislocation of life as an expat spouse.
-With her husband and two sons, she spent 13 years between Lagos, Nigeria; Houston, USA; and Doha, Qatar before repatriating to Melbourne, Australia.
-Chances are, they will venture overseas again, but who knows where?
+For 12 years, she experienced the exhilaration and the jarring dislocation of life as an expat spouse.
+With her husband and two sons, she lived in Lagos, Nigeria; Houston, USA; and Doha, Qatar before repatriating to Melbourne, Australia.

 She has written the Sam and Sue Adventure Series, illustrated by Whitney Van Nuis.
 With Gail Collins, she compiled, edited and wrote two anthologies about expat adventures Nigerian Gems and Papua New Guinea Pearls.
-Eight of Jo’s stage productions have been produced in Lagos, Nigeria and two were performed at Woodlands Preparatory School in Houston, Texas.
+Eight of her stage productions have been produced in Lagos, Nigeria and two were performed at Woodlands Preparatory School in Houston, Texas.

 To read more about her books and stage productions, click here.